Services

 To request any of these services, please call the priest or write an email.

-You can leave a cash donation in the donation box, use ATH Móvil (Donate: Henosis), or PayPal.com
+You can make a donation of any amount with cash in the donation box, or use ATH Móvil (Donate: Henosis), or PayPal.com.

 FAQ